Steregushchiy-class corvette: History

 The Russian Navy has publicly announced that they expect to buy at least 30 of these ships, for all four major fleets.

 According to Jane's Naval Forces News, the first vessel was commissioned on 14 November 2007.

 An additional order of eight corvettes of the project 20380 (and an additional two of the project 20385) was made in August 2020.
 Some of the ships may reportedly be built at the Amur Shipyard as destined for the Pacific Fleet, while others could be built at Severnaya Verf.
 As of November 2020, the allocation between shipyards for the ten new vessels had still to be decided.
-In December it was announced that the Amur Shipyard would build six new corvettes (two Project 20380 and four Project 20385) for the Pacific Fleet with projected service entry between 2024 and 2028.
+In December 2020 it was announced that the Amur Shipyard would build six new corvettes (two Project 20380 and four Project 20385) for the Pacific Fleet with projected service entry between 2024 and 2028.
 Construction was to begin in 2021.

 Design

 The Steregushchiy-class corvettes have a steel hull and composite material superstructure, with a bulbous bow and nine watertight subdivisions.
 They have a combined bridge and command centre, and space and weight provision for eight SS-N-25 missiles.
 Stealth technology was widely used during construction of the ships, as well as 21 patents and 14 new computer programs.
-Newest physical field reduction solutions were applied too.
+Newest physical field reduction solutions were applied.
 As a result, designers considerably reduced the ship's radar signature thanks to hull architecture and fire-resistant radar-absorbent fiberglass applied in tophamper's design.

-The Kashtan CIWS on the first ship was replaced in subsequent vessels by twelve Redut VLS cells containing 9M96E medium-range SAMs of the S-400 system.
+The Kashtan CIWS on the first ship was replaced in subsequent vessels by twelve Redut VLS cells, containing 9M96E medium-range SAMs of the S-400 system.
 SS-N-27 (Kalibr type missiles) will be fitted to a larger domestic version, Project 20385.
-For the anti-submarine warfare the ships are equipped with two 4-tube launchers of the Paket-NK ASW system.
+For anti-submarine warfare, the ships are equipped with two 4-tube launchers of the Paket-NK ASW system.

 The export version known as Project 20382 Tigr carries either eight supersonic SS-N-26 (P-800 Oniks) anti-ship missiles or sixteen subsonic SS-N-25 'Switchblade' (Kh-35E Uran).
 It also carries two twin-tube launchers for 533 mm heavy torpedoes instead of Paket-NK on the domestic version.
 The A-190E 100 mm gun first used in the s is controlled by a 5P-10E system that can track four targets simultaneously.
 Protection from air attacks is provided by the Kashtan CIWS and eight mounts for the SA-N-10 'Grouse' (9K38 Igla) SAM.

-Starting from Aldar Tsydenzhapov, newly built ships of the class received an upgraded sensor mast containing the Zaslon radar system that was first installed on the Project 20385 corvette Gremyashchiy.
+Starting from Aldar Tsydenzhapov, newly built ships of the class received an upgraded sensor mast containing the Zaslon radar system, that was first installed on the Project 20385 corvette Gremyashchiy.